Degrees and Certifications:

 - Inclusion of historical fiction and picture books in addition to informational text.

 - Disciplinary skills and processes including change and continuity over time, multiple perspectives, using and understanding sources, and cause and effect

 There are many topics to pursue in 5th grade.
-LEAs should identify topical emphases to allow for depth of study needed to effectively engage student/learners in the inquiry process.
+LEAs should identify topical emphases to allow for the depth of study needed to effectively engage students/learners in the inquiry process.

 DISCIPLINARY SKILLS AND PROCESSES

 Chronological reasoning requires understanding processes of change and continuity over time, which means assessing similarities and differences between historical periods and between the past and present.

 - SP1.1 Create and use a chronological sequence of related events to compare developments that happened at the same time.

 - SP1.2 Explain how events of the past affect students’ lives and society.

 - SP1.3 Generate questions about individuals and groups who have shaped significant historical changes and continuities.